Commerce and Kinship

 Some historians have speculated about Seah Eu Chin’s cultural affiliation: to what extent did he assimilate Straits Chinese (Peranakan) characteristics into his life?
 Liang Yuansheng 136 梁元生 (Liang Yuansheng),“潮兴，潮落—早期新加坡华人社会中两个潮人家族之历史考察” in《潮州学国际研讨会论文集》（下册）Chaozhouxue guoji yantaohui lunwen ji (xiace), 郑良树 主编 [ed.
 Tay Lian Soo et al.] (Guangzhou: 曁南大学出版社, 1994), 828. suggests that through his marriage to Tan Ah Hun’s daughters, who were Straits-born Nonyas, he “broke through” into the Straits Chinese society, which then had a dominant economic and social position in the Chinese population.
 This is certainly possible, for Tan Ah Hun himself was Perak-born, so his family may have qualified as Straits Chinese.
 However, Liang is in error in saying that the Tan family was Hokkien, because they were Teochews, as Tan Seng Poh himself stated.
 137 Straits Settlements Legislative Council Proceedings 1876, appendix 22, p.cclvi, National Archives of Singapore.

 Lee Poh Ping makes a similar assertion, that Eu Chin, as a member of the mercantile elite, was culturally assimilated by the “Malacca Chinese” (i.e. the Babas), who through such assimilation held control of Chinese elite society.
 138 Lee P.P., Chinese Society, 21-3, 65.
 He cites as his evidence Eu Chin’s business dealings with the Malacca Baba Yeo Kim Swee.
-Such assertions must be understood in the light of Lee’s attempt to prove his thesis of a cohesive “British Free Trade Society”, a social class among the Chinese that relied on free trade and good relations with the British for maintaining its wealth, in contrast to the “Pepper and Gambier Society” (no relation to the Kongkek; this term was coined by Lee and the similarity is an unfortunate coincidence) that subsisted on the lower rungs of the pepper and gambier economy (i.e. planters, petty merchants, labourers).
+Such assertions must be understood in the light of Lee’s attempt to prove his thesis of a cohesive “British Free Trade Society”, a social class among the Chinese that relied on free trade and good relations with the British for maintaining its wealth, in contrast to the “Pepper and Gambier Society” that subsisted on the lower rungs of the pepper and gambier economy, namely the planters, locally trading merchants, and labourers.
+The latter has no relation to the actual Pepper and Gambier Society, or the Kongkek; the term was coined by Lee and the similarity is an unfortunate coincidence, because the Kongkek actually represented the interests of the wealthier merchants and financiers.
 Furthermore, whereas most Babas, especially those from Malacca, were Hokkien, not all of them were, and Eu Chin would not have spoken Baba Malay at home because that language was peculiar to the Hokkien Malaccan Babas.

 If Eu Chin’s lifestyle was similar to other well-to-do merchants of his time, it was luxurious compared to that of most Chinese.
 They could afford rice with vegetables, meat with seasonings, and delicacies on special occasions.
 Many merchants hired horse-carriages to go about, and wore a long jacket or coat (called simply “baju”) with thick-soled shoes in addition to drawstring trousers.
 147 Leung Yuen Sun, “Economic Life of the Chinese in Late 19th Century Singapore,” in Early Chinese Immigrant Societies: Case Studies from North America and British South-East Asia, ed.
 Lee Tai To (Singapore: Heinemann Asia, 1988); and Vaughan, Manners and Customs, 9.
 The surviving photograph of Seah Eu Chin shows him wearing a cap instead of going bare-headed.
 After his retirement from business, Lim Boon Keng claimed that Eu Chin’s time was “most happily spent in the cultivation of Chinese literature of which he was by no means a poor scholar.”
 148 Lin, “Local Chinese Worthies,” 84.
 Even in the 1890s, the Chinese in Singapore were said to lack books and culture, 149 Li Zhongjue, Xinjiapo fengtu ji, 166-7. so his scholarly inclinations set him apart.
 The Seah family residence was at No. 11 North Boat Quay, 150 Straits Times, 24 Sep 1883. though Seah Eu Chin’s address was listed at various times in the Singapore and Straits Directory as Elgin Bridge (probably the same place because that location was close to Elgin Bridge) or North Bridge Road, the latter his offices.